 Stone Ridge STEM Certificate Program Components

-- Typically following the Third Academic year, students will participate in a summer internship or research experience in a STEM field usually after the Third Academic year.
-Present at a conference or symposium.
+- Typically following the Third Academic year, students will participate in a summer internship or research experience in a STEM field and will present a summary of their work at a conference or symposium.

-Students may complete this requirement by participating in a research project/internship (or combination of STEM activities) will consists of at least 240 hours or take the SR summer class "SR Girls and the Maker Movement: Design, Create and Prototype."
+- The research project/internship (or combination of STEM activities) will consists of at least 240 hours or a student can take the SR summer class "SR Girls and the Maker Movement: Design, Create and Prototype."

-- Students present the results from their internship/project to their peers and the Stone Ridge STEM Portfolio presentation event.
-Other presentation venues may include a Conference or Symposium such as those listed here:
+- Students present the results from their internship/project to their peers and the Stone Ridge STEM Community.
+Other presentation venues may include a Conference or Symposium such as:

 - #Lead Like a Girl (Stuart Country Day School of the Sacred Heart)